 3. Too many long, hot showers

-On a cold winter morning, a long shower that really steams up the mirror is relaxing and feels great.
-However, Dr. Henry says these long sessions are drying for the skin (and don’t get you any cleaner).
+On a cold winter morning, a long shower that steams up the mirror is relaxing and feels great.
+But, Dr. Henry says these long sessions are drying for the skin (and don’t get you any cleaner).

 “I recommend that my patients keep showers under 10 minutes in lukewarm water,” Henry says.

-Afterwards, she says, pat yourself with a towel so some moisture is left behind on the skin, and then seal it in by applying lotion all over.
+Afterwards, she says, pat yourself with a towel so some moisture left behind on the skin.
+And then seal it in by applying lotion all over.

 4. Excessive hand washing